 When a piece of property is exchanged between two parties, it's typical to have to pay transfer taxes as a fee to the municipal government for transferring the title of property.
 Different states have different rates based on property values in the region.
 They can vary wildly from a fraction of a percent to 3% of your total closing price of a property.

 During negotiations between agents, it's hashed out who is going to end up paying the fee.
 It's customary in some states for one party to pay over the other, but there's no set rule.
-Rather than trying to navigate it alone, hiring an experienced local agent ensures you have someone in your corner who understands how to handle Montana real estate transfer taxes.

 Who Pays Transfer Taxes in Montana: the Buyer or the Seller?